-Toensing has been a regular contributor to National Geographic magazine for over two decades.
-She has photographed cultures around the world including the last the cave dwelling tribe of Papua New Guinea, the Maori of New Zealand, Aboriginal Australia and the Kingdom of Tonga.
+Amy Toensing has been a regular contributor to National Geographic magazine for over two decades.
+She has photographed cultures around the world including the last cave dwelling tribe of Papua New Guinea, remote Aboriginal Australia, the Maori of New Zealand, and the Kingdom of Tonga.
 She has also covered issues such as food insecurity in the United States, the devastation caused by Hurricane Katrina and Muslim women living in Western culture.
 She recently completed her sixteenth feature story for National Geographic magazine on how conservation projects impact surrounding culture and community.
 Toensing has also co-directed short documentary films about urban refugee children in Nairobi and the marginalization of widows in Uganda.

-Toensing’s work has been exhibited throughout the world and recognized with numerous awards, included an exhibit at the 2012 Visa Pour L’image, Festival of the Photograph in Perpignan France.
+Toensing’s work has been exhibited throughout the world and recognized with numerous awards, including two solo exhibits at Visa Pour L’image, Festival of the Photograph in Perpignan France (2012 + 2017).
 Her work has also appeared in Smithsonian, The Boston Globe, The Wall Street Journal, Newsweek, Time Magazine, and National Geographic Traveler.
-A photograph she took in the Australian outback was chosen as one of National Geographic magazine’s all time 50 Best Photos.
+One of her Australian outback photographs was chosen as one of National Geographic magazine’s all time, 50 Best Photos.
 Toensing’s work is currently included in the group exhibit Women of Vision celebrating National Geographic magazine’s female photographers.

-Toensing began her professional career in 1994 as a staff photographer at her hometown paper, The Valley News, in New Hampshire.
-She then worked for The New York Times, Washington D.C. bureau covering the White House and Capitol Hill during the Clinton administration.
-In 1998, Toensing left D.C. to receive her Master’s Degree from the School of Visual Communication at Ohio University.
+Toensing began her professional career in 1994 as a staff photographer at her New Hampshire hometown paper, The Valley News.
+She then worked for The New York Times Washington D.C. bureau covering the White House and Capitol Hill during the Clinton administration.
+In 1998, Toensing left D.C. to obtain her Master’s Degree from Ohio University, School of Visual Communication.